alcarney/blog/content/20230125T120000--nix-overlays__blog_nix_pytestlsp_python.rst

 .. container:: post-teaser

-   :doc:`Last time </blog/2022/first-steps-with-nix>`, I experimented with writing a flake that defined development environments for the :pypi:`esbonio` package spanning multiple Python versions.
+   :denote:link:`Last time <20221217T120000>`, I experimented with writing a flake that defined development environments for the :pypi:`esbonio` package spanning multiple Python versions.
    During that process I also packaged :pypi:`pytest-lsp` using an ad-hoc nix expression as part of the ``esbonio`` repo.

    In this post I look into writing a similar flake for the ``pytest-lsp`` package itself, but this time using overlays to override and extend the nixpkgs package set.